 Team work, sleep strategies and route selection make and break dreams in these races.

 Expedition length races

-Covering distances generally in excess of 400km over five or six days, this format of adventure racing provides an opportunity for race directors to create once in a lifetime adventures through vast areas of unmarked terrain, rarely if ever visited by humans.
+Covering 100's of km's over several days, this format of adventure racing provides an opportunity for race directors to create once-in-a-lifetime adventures through vast areas of unmarked terrain, rarely if ever visited by humans.
 You completely immerse yourself in nature and test every limit of your mind, body and spirit.
-Be prepared for anything and know that team work is critical and conflict management becomes a new discipline you need to sharpen up on.
+Be prepared for anything and know that teamwork is critical and conflict management becomes a new discipline you need to sharpen up on.

 Teams still race non-stop (unlike multi-day stage races) and sleep where they drop, anywhere from 90min a day for elite teams to four hours a day for those teams whose goal is to survive and make it to the finish line.